List of Toy Story characters: Woody

-Woody is a 1950s old traditional pullstring cowboy doll, and Andy's favorite toy.
-Appearing in all four Toy Story films, he usually acts as the leader of Andy's toy group.
-He is extremely proud of his hat; in Toy Story 3, he is alarmed when he discovers that he has lost his hat.
-His rivalry with Buzz forms the basis of the first film's plot.
-In Toy Story 2, he is stolen at a yard sale by a toy collector named Al, causing the other toys to embark on a rescue mission.
-In the film, it is stated that he was the star of a 1950s television series titled Woody's Roundup.
-In Toy Story 3, he and the other toys are donated to a daycare center and must race to get home before Andy leaves for college; he later gets himself and the other toys passed on to Bonnie.
-In Toy Story 4, he joins Bo Peep in traveling with his new family and Forky.
-They also helped lost toys find owners and save Forky from running away.
+Sheriff Woody Pride (voiced by Tom Hanks in the films and Jim Hanks in other media) is a 1950s traditional pullstring cowboy doll.
+He is Andy's favorite toy and serves as the leader of the toy group.
+He is also extremely proud of his hat and becomes alarmed when he discovers it's gone in Toy Story 2.
+His rivalry with Buzz Lightyear forms the basis of the first film's plot.
+In Toy Story 2, a toy collector named Al steals Woody from a yard sale, prompting the other toys to mount a rescue mission.
+It is revealed that he was the star of a fictional 1950s puppet television series titled Woody's Roundup.
+In Toy Story 3, he and the other toys are donated to a daycare center and race to return home before Andy leaves for college.
+Later in the film, he and the other toys are eventually passed on to a girl named Bonnie.
+In Toy Story 4, Woody joins Bo Peep in traveling with his new family and Forky.
+They also help lost toys find owners and save Forky from running away.
+Woody appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Treats, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot and Lamp Life.